Coletterbox/RabbitProject/sprintLog.md

 ### Day 4, Sprint 10: 90 minutes
 #### Scrum master: Tolga

+#### Sprint backlog:
+* Plan for new fox features
+* Update Trello board
+* Add new requirements to both object and non-object version

 #### Sprint review:
 * What has been done?
     * Updated Trello board for new fox feature.
 (Everyone)